Scheduling an Interview

-The Consular Section at the U.S. Embassy does not schedule any visa appointments via phone or e-mail except in emergency circumstances.
+The Consular Section at the U.S. Embassy does not schedule any visa appointments via phone or e-mail except for students/exchange vistors and in emergency circumstances.
 If you call the Embassy directly for an appointment, you will be referred to the website.

 Visa applicants should check all necessary documentation prior to their appointment at the Embassy.
 Documentation may vary depending on the visa category and purpose of travel to the US.
 Applicants who cannot provide the confirmation page of the DS-160, correct photograph, required visa fee in cash or a stamped envelope, may not be accepted for an interview and will have to schedule a new appointment.

 For security reasons only a limited number of people are allowed in the Consular lobby at a time.
 This can result in having to wait outside even in inclement weather.